 New Resident Assistant Applications

-• Monday, February 10, 2014 is the RA application deadline.• Monday, February 17 or Wednesday, February 19, 2014 (based on candidate preference) is the group interview day.
+• Monday, February 9 or Tuesday, February 10, 2015 (based on candidate preference) is the group interview day.

 Close to 90 students serve in leadership positions as members of the Residence Life staff.
 Each year there are 10 students who serve as Student Resident Directors and Head Resident Assistants, in addition to about 80 Resident Assistants (RAs) in the residence halls on campus.

 Trained and supervised by the Residence Life staff, RAs are current Holy Cross students selected for their maturity, leadership, and sense of responsibility to staff the residence halls.
-Each RA attends to a floor of approximately 30 to 60 residents, works with a peer staff of approximately 4 to 12 RAs, and reports directly to a Student Resident Director (SRD), a Community Development Coordinator (CDC), or the Assistant Director of Residence Life and Orientation.
+Each RA attends to a floor of approximately 30 to 60 residents, works with a peer staff of approximately 4 to 12 RAs, and reports directly to a Student Resident Director (SRD), or a Community Development Coordinator (CDC).

 They work with the residents to develop and maintain an educational environment conducive to the attainment of academic success, individual growth and the development of community expectations.
 RAs also communicate and enforce College policies and regulations in the residence halls.